DR. ART BOWLER

-Each of us has encountered both expected and unexpected changes in our lives.
+Each of us has been through changes.
 And each of us has consciously or unconsciously responded in thought, action, and behavior in an effort to manage these events.
-We need to make sense of things as people-- especially when it comes to our lives.
+We are people who need to make sense of our worlds.

 As a doctor with experience working in every type of clinic that exists with many common and uncommon situations, I look forward to helping you work to respond to and bring about change in your world.